CloudCheckr/Developer-Community/CONTRIBUTING.md

 -  Example output is included to verify how the script runs successfully.
 -  If it adds/changes a public API, it must also include documentation for those changes.

+- If it is a feature, name the branch feature/branch-name.
+- If it is a bug, name the branch bug/branch-name.

 Reporting An Issue/Feature
 --------------------------